HearthSim/kettle-design/rfc/kettle-001.md

   E0-16-C8-00
   {}

-> More examples can be found at the bottom of this document.

 ## Kettle producer

 This part of the `Kettle Packet` describes which functionality acts as context for the `Kettle Payload`.
 A `Kettle Producer` consists of two parts: [Allocated Block][Allocated Method][Packet Flags].
-It's total size is exactly __2 bytes__.
+Its' total size is exactly __2 bytes__.

 > The purpose of a `Kettle Endpoint` becomes implicitly obvious through the Allocated Blocks it exposes.

 ### Allocated Block

 The range of blocks which can be allocated go from 00 up until EF (inclusive).
 This takes up __1 byte__.
 A maximum of XXX different extensions can be allocated, since the `Kettle Core Protocol` reserves blocks F0~FF.
 A `Kettle Extension` can be allowed to reserve more than one block.
 This decision is up to the `Kettle Core Team`.

 Allocated block must have a default error payload structure, which is returned upon processing an invalid `Kettle Packet`.
 Owners of multiple blocks, spanning a contiguous range, are also allowed to choose 1 error payload structure for the entire block range.

 > Owners can also choose to use the default error payload structure, defined on the `Kettle Core Protocol`, if no custom structure is necessary.

 ### Allocated Method

 Each Allocated Block holds 16 unique adresses.
 These addresses can be linked to a method.
 This takes up __4 bits__.
 A method references certain functionality and is linked to at most one `Kettle Request Payload` and `Kettle Response Payload` structure.

 * An 'Empty Payload' is assumed when there is a missing explicit reference between methods and payload structure.
 This object has size __0__.

 * It's considered an **error** when a `Kettle Packet` holds a non-empty `Kettle Payload` when no payload structure is referenced for the mention method and request/response combination!

 * It's considered an **error** when the Empty Payload is expected and the Kettle Header holds a payload size greater than 0.